huggingface/huggingface_hub/docs/README.md

 ## Can I send large volumes of requests?
 Can I get accelerated APIs?

-If you are interested in accelerated inference and/or higher volumes of requests and/or a SLA, please contact us at `clara at huggingface.co`.
+If you are interested in accelerated inference and/or higher volumes of requests and/or a SLA, please contact us at `api-enterprise at huggingface.co`.

 ## What technology do you use to power the inference API?